hoanla/hoanla.github.io/index.md

   <div class="profile-text">
     <p>I am Hoan La, also known as Lana, a Ph.D. candidate in Political Science at Texas Tech University.</p>
     <p>My research and teaching interests include international security, political economy, governance and policy (domestic and foreign), gender, human rights and human security, and research methods. </p>
+    <p>My work appears in Journal of Conflict Resolution, International Journal of Public Administration, and so on.
     <p>Before starting my Ph.D., I completed an M.P.A. from Murray State University (KY, USA) and a B.A. in Journalism from the Academy of Journalism and Communication (Hanoi, Vietnam). </p>
   </div>